 Working with me may involve:

 Having our lives flowing well means that who we are (our temperament, our abilities, our strengths), where we are (our environment), and what we do are all aligned.
-When these things are not well aligned, changing one of them (ourselves,, our environment, or our activities) can make a big difference in how we feel.
-When it comes to babies and young children, I prefer to focus on changing their environment (which includes changing your knowledge and perspective on things!).
+When these things are not well aligned, changing one of them (ourselves, our environment, or our activities) can make a big difference in how we feel.
+When it comes to babies and young children, it’s generally much more helpful to focus on changing their environment (which includes changing your knowledge and perspective on things!).

 You may find a consultation helpful if:

-- You want to explore your parenting strategies to get more satisfaction and joy out of the time you spend with your children;
+You want to explore infant development or your parenting strategies to get more satisfaction and joy out of supporting your children;